 Sample Action Words

-Adapted from "Computer-Friendly Résumé Tips" by Joyce Lain Kennedy, Planning Job Choices: 1996 and Getting The Job You Really Want, J. Michael Farr and CDC Job and Graduate School Handbook.
+Adapted from "Computer-Friendly Résumé Tips" by Joyce Lain Kennedy, Planning Job Choices: 1996 and Getting The Job You Really Want, J. Michael Farr and ACPC Job and Graduate School Handbook.